 There will be a four hour cutoff time at the finish line for 50K runners to be allowed to start a second loop.
 As daylight hours are still short in February the safety of runners and volunteers requires this cutoff.

 Both races will start at 8:00 AM.
 Our permit does not allow an early start for any runners.
-We will have day of race registration from 7:00am to 7:45am.
+Since registration closes the Thursday before race day, we will not have day of race registration..

 Please note that a Washington State Discover Pass is required for all vehicles parked inside the state park.
 The Discover Pass can be purchased in advance for a $30 annual fee or can be purchased at the park for a $10 daily fee.
 The park ranger will be checking for a Discover Pass displayed in your front window otherwise you will receive a $99 ticket!
 For a list of places where you can buy a Discover Pass, visit: http://discoverpass.wa.gov/